meta-llama/llama-recipes/README.md

 **Please note that the above requirements.txt will install PyTorch 2.0.1 version, in case you want to run FSDP + PEFT, please make sure to install PyTorch nightlies.**

+# Where to find the models?

+You can find llama v2 models on HuggingFace hub [here](https://huggingface.co/meta-llama), where models with `hf` in the name are already converted to HuggingFace checkpoints so no further conversion is needed.
+The conversion step below is only for original model weights from Meta that are hosted on HuggingFace model hub as well.

 # Model conversion to Hugging Face
 The recipes and notebooks in this folder are using the Llama 2 model definition provided by Hugging Face's transformers library.